kr55/ssiscataloger/index.md

 This quick utility will help you migrate the SSIS catalog in a just few clicks.
 # SSIS Catalog Migration Wizard

-This quick wizard once installed, can be launched from SQL Server Management Studio (SSMS) 2018, Visual Studio 2017 and Visual Studio 2019.
-Alternatively, you can use it as a standalone tool if you don’t wish you add it as a plugin.
+Once installed, you can launch the SSIS Catalog Migration Wizard from SQL Server Management Studio (SSMS) 2018, Visual Studio 2017, or Visual Studio 2019.
+Alternatively, you can use it as a standalone tool if you don't have either of the tools.
+The welcome screen for the wizard is shown below:

 <img src="media/Main.png" width="500">